hdsdi3g/linux-springboot-packager/README.md

 Create a new installer in current ``package`` output directory.

-If you set ``export SKIP_BUILD=1``, it will skip Maven build if the expected jar exists in target directory.
+If you set `export SKIP_BUILD=1`, it will skip Maven build if the expected jar exists in target directory.

+If you set `export SKIP_LINUX=1`, it will skip Linux build.

+If WinSW *and* NSIS is setup/founded, a Windows installer will be produced.

 The default Maven run will skip tests, GPG sign, jar javadoc and source packaging.

-On the first packaging, it will use a sub-directory in ``package`` for keep temp files and static files, like systemD manifest.
+On the first packaging, it will use a sub-directory in ``package`` for keep temp files and static files, like systemD manifests.

 All this static files are copied from ``template`` directory.
 Free feel to edit templates for all future projects, or edit the current project files in ``package``sub-directory.

-The final setup script is copied from ``scripts`` directory and will be included on package during the building.
+The final setup script is copied from ``scripts`` directory and will be included on package during the building (Linux only).

 The base name used by the package and the setup scripts is the Maven POM ``project.artifactId`` and the ``project.name``.